yun0000/yun0000.github.io/_posts/2018-02-02-first-post.md

 ![Screenshot](/img/korean-clock.PNG){:class="img-responsive"}
 https://yun0000.github.io/korean-clock/

-This is a simple vanilla javascript project.
+This is a simple vanilla javascript project. <br>
-This application will show time in korean, remember your name and your upcoming special day.
+This application will show time in korean, remember your name and your upcoming special day. <br>
+Few random background images are provided